Causal Message Passing for Experiments with Unknown and General Network Interference: Problem Formulation and Main Results

-Another application of the state evolution equations \eqref{eq:state evolution-approiximation} is to establish an estimator for the TTE at equilibrium.
-This stands in contrast to Algorithm~\ref{alg:TTE estimation-historical data}, which is tailored to estimate the total treatment effect over the entire time horizon.
-This equilibrium estimand, denoted as $\TTE{}{1,0}$, characterizes the TTE as the time horizon extends towards infinity, formally expressed as $\lim_{T \rightarrow \infty} \TTE{T}{1,0}$.
-Subsequently, with access to two sets of observations of individuals' outcomes at the equilibrium, denoted as $\VoutcomeD{\pi_1}{}{}$ and $\VoutcomeD{\pi_2}{}{}$, we define the following estimator:
+\begin{remark}[TTE Estimation at Equilibrium] We can also use state evolution equations \eqref{eq:state evolution} to establish an estimator for the TTE at equilibrium.
+This stands in contrast to Algorithm~\ref{alg:causal-mp-original}, which is tailored to estimate the TTE over the entire time horizon.
+The formal statement of this finding is laid out in Appendix \S \subsecTteTquilibrium. \end{remark}

-The estimator presented in Eq.~\eqref{eq:Estimator at EQ} is inspired by the work of \cite{yu2022estimating} and extends a version analyzed by them.
-They demonstrated that with access to average baseline outcomes before an experiment, a special case of this estimator is unbiased under the neighborhood interference assumption and a linear outcome model.
-Our adaptation, which utilizes the function family $g$ from Eq. \eqref{eq:function_structure}, enables the examination of non-linear outcomes.
-We find that the estimator \eqref{eq:Estimator at EQ} is subject to bias, with the degree of bias linked to the expected values of $\E[\ME^n]$ and $\E[\PE^n]$.
-The formal statement of this finding is laid out in \S~\ref{subsec:tte-at-equilibrium}.